telerik/xaml-docs/visual-studio-templates.md

 * RadRadioButton
 * RadScheduleView

-You can see how the template looks like on __Figure 3__ and __Figure 4__.
+You can see how the different parts of the template look like on __Figure 4__ and __Figure 5__.

 ## Outlook-Inspired Mail Template

 The Outlook-Inspired Mail Template can be used separately and it has been integrated as the mail part of the [Outlook-Inspired Template](#outlook-inspired-template).
-You can see it on __Figure 3__.
+You can see it on __Figure 4__.

-__Figure 3: Outlook-Inspired Mail Template__
+__Figure 4: Outlook-Inspired Mail Template__
 ![VisualStudio Templates](images/Common_VisualStudio_Templates_03.png)

 ## Outlook-Inspired Calendar Template

 The Outlook-Inspired Calendar Template can be used separately and it has been integrated as the calendar part of the [Outlook-Inspired Template](#outlook-inspired-template).
-You can see how the template looks like on __Figure 4__.
+You can see how the template looks like on __Figure 5__.

-__Figure 4: Outlook-Inspired Calendar Template__
+__Figure 5: Outlook-Inspired Calendar Template__
 ![VisualStudio Templates](images/Common_VisualStudio_Templates_02.png)

 # See Also